garydevenay/jekyll-now/_posts/2018-02-10-linq-is-killing-your-application-performance.md

 ## Summary

-This is the most common performance pitfalls I see in .NET applications.
+This is the most common performance pitfall I see in .NET applications.
 It's quite common for us as developers to use a library that makes something easier and assume it's doing magic under the covers, just keep in mind that .NET is built on the same C# toolset that you and I work with every day, there is no magic fairy dust!

 If this is something that you've seen yourself do in the past or are experiencing some performance issues in a .NET application containing queries like this, I challenge you stop yourself from writing these Linq queries and start writing better defined SQL - I can guarantee both you and your clients will notice the difference.